jackobeney/cart-mock-up/README.md

 ```
 then navigate to localhost:3000

+Additonally you can also view the app here: http://jackobeneycartmockup.meteor.com/

 ## Details of Implementation

 * There are two collections in the mongo database, one for the test models and one for the models currently in the users cart.